MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-without-mrtk.md

 ![Screenshot of Build Settings window open in unity editor with Universal Windows Platform highlighted](../../images/030-build-settings-uwp.png)

-## Import the Mixed Reality OpenXR plugin
+## Download and install the Mixed Reality Feature Tool

 The Mixed Reality OpenXR Plugin comes in the form of a package for Unity.
 The best way to discover, update, and import feature packages is with the Mixed Reality Feature Tool.
 You can search packages by name or category, see their dependencies, and view proposed changes to your project's manifest file before importing.